freyeslucidbots/drone-cleaning-marketplace/DEPLOYMENT.md

-# Drone Cleaning Marketplace - Deployment Guide
+# Lucid Bots - Drone Cleaning Marketplace - Deployment Guide

 ## Overview
-This guide will help you deploy your Drone Cleaning Marketplace to production using free hosting services.
+This guide will help you deploy your Lucid Bots Drone Cleaning Marketplace to production using free hosting services.

 ## Backend Deployment (Render.com)